On one level …

 I’m a practising Christian (hope to get it right one of these days, but God is very patient), a keen gardener, a good cook, an absolutely omnivorous reader (though more selective nowadays as a result of my university studies) and a totally unlikely granny - regularly having trouble convincing people I am as ancient as I am.
 After retirement, I moved to live on a little Greek island in the Aegean for several years though I am now resident in the UK.

 One last note ...
 As Patricia Main (my academic manifestation) I research and produce books of family history, edit texts for publication and also delve into various kinds of research.
-As a result, I have and have produced several monographs:
+As a result, I have produced several monographs:

 Isabella Whitney: A Truly Modern Woman – the inspiring and never before told life story together with an evaluation of the writings of the first woman to make a living from writing secular poetry in 16th Century London – also reckoned to be a major contender for the title of the ‘Judith Shakespeare’ posited by Virginia Woolf.
 Paperback available on Amazon.com.